 “How can there be bad news?” the Pope asked.

-Nicklaus sighed, "I lost by three strokes to Rabbi Tiger Woods."Like this?
-Check out: Golf, Humor, Jokes, Religion
+Nicklaus sighed, “I lost by three strokes to Rabbi Tiger Woods.”Tags: Golf, Humor, Jokes, Religion